coolguy6764/mdl/README.md

-# DownloadMusic
+# mp3-dl

-The script *downloadmp3.sh* downloads one ore more musics from Youtube, SoundCloud or other websites, in mp3 format, and place them in a certain folder arborescence.
+The script *mp3-dl* downloads one ore more musics from Youtube, SoundCloud or other websites, in mp3 format, and place them in a certain folder arborescence.

 Optionnaly, it allows adding a cover image to those musics, that will be displayed by your mp3 player.

 Moreover, it is possible to integrate some informations like album and artist names (used for the folder arborescence), genre and year.

-*downloadmp3.sh* automatically sets the music title as the mp3 title, but sometimes it can contain useless expressions, that can be removed with an option.
+*mp3-dl.sh* automatically sets the music title as the mp3 title, but sometimes it can contain useless expressions, that can be removed with an option.

 We can also choose to directly extract the artist name from the music title when its pattern is *"artist - music title"*.